donguree/hal-libs-header/documentation_mo/source/other/ucom.rst

 *******
 |  To test the implementation of the UCOM module, webOS TV provides SoCTS (SoC Test Suite) tests.
 |  The SoCTS checks the basic operations of the UCOM module.
-|  For more information, see UCOM's SoCTS Unit Test Manual.
+|  For more information, see :doc:`UCOM's SoCTS Unit Test Manual. </part4/socts/Documentation/source/producer-manual/producer-manual_hal/producer-manual_hal-ucom>`.